clitetailor/react-epic/docs/HandlingError.md

 # Handling Error

-The fact is if there is any of your stream breakdown with an error, the whole system can be going wrong.
-Here is a simple example of how your system can going down hopelessly without any expectation:
+The fact is if there is any of your stream breakdown with an error, the whole system can go wrong.
+Here is a simple example of how your system can go down hopelessly without any expectation:

 ```jsx
 number$.pipe(